-In August, 2017, we spent 3 weeks at the Thousand Trails Bend-Sunriver RV Campground – it was our first visit and we really enjoyed our stay.
-It’s located just south of the resort town of Sunriver, about 30 minutes south of Bend, Oregon.
+In August, 2017, we spent 3 weeks at the Thousand Trails Bend Sunriver RV Campground.
+It was our first visit and we really enjoyed our stay.
+The RV park is located just south of the resort town of Sunriver.
+Camping about 30 minutes south of Bend, Oregon.
 It is your typical campground with fire rings, picnic tables, and trees.
 Read on for more detail about the specifics of this RV park, sites, and amenities – including pros and cons.

-Though the name starts with Bend, the campground is actually much closer to Sunriver, 30 minutes south of Bend, and the campground is just a few minutes south of Sunriver.
+Though the name starts with Bend, the campground is actually much closer to Sunriver. the RV park is 30 minutes south of Bend.
+But the campground is just a few minutes south of Sunriver.
 Sunriver is a resort/vacation community filled with amenities like grocery stores, fuel, restaurants, breweries and many many tourist activities.
-The area is surrounded by miles of beautiful Oregon forest, and you can see snow covered mountains in the distance – yes, even in August!
+The area is surrounded by miles of beautiful Oregon forest, and you can see snow covered mountains in the distance.
+Yes, even in August!

 There are many great highways into the Bend area from virtually everywhere.
 One caution is if you are driving here from the Eugene area in an RV, be sure to avoid Highway 242 over the mountains.
-(You can read more about the perils of this road in the Mountain Directory West edition, a valuable resource for every RVer).
-There are other options that are much safer.
+You can read more about the perils of this road in the Mountain Directory West edition, a valuable resource for every RVer.
+There are other route options that are much safer.

 Bend is a town with a population of around 100,000 and has virtually everything you could ever want or need.
 It’s a great size and we really liked the city a lot.
-Downtown Bend has live music, vendors and food trucks in Drake Park in the summer, many great restaurants and Bend is well-known for it’s breweries.
+Downtown Bend has live music, vendors and food trucks in Drake Park in the summer.
+Bend also has many great restaurants and is well-known for it’s breweries.
 Another popular place to visit in Bend is the Old Mill District with shopping precinct.

-The roads and sites inside the campground are all dirt/gravel, but are well maintained.
-The campground is well spaced out, and relatively large.
-Most campsites are spacious and have trees in between sites that give you a more private feel, with shade from the sun.
-There are over 300 sites divided into more than a dozen sections, and virtually all are back in sites.
-There is a small section called Fort Laramie, filled with more semi-permanent sites that appeared to have sewer connections, but all sites for regular RV visitors are water and electric only.
-There are five shower/restroom buildings to help you reduce water use on your site, and two dump stations.
-They offer a honey wagon pump out service, but at $50, it was a lot more expensive than we are used to, so we just broke camp a couple times to dump our tanks during our three-week stay.
+One small section of the RV park called Fort Laramie.
+It was filled with more semi-permanent sites that appeared to have sewer connections.
+But all sites for regular RV visitors are water and electric only.
+There are five shower/restroom buildings to help you reduce water use on your RV site, and two dump stations.
+They offer a honey wagon pump out service.
+But at $50, it was a lot more expensive than we are used to.
+So we just broke camp a couple times to dump our tanks during our three-week stay.

-- Proximity to Bend and Sunriver, restaurants and shopping
+- RV park near Bend and Sunriver, restaurants and shopping

 - Quiet campground in a beautiful area with loads to see and do